MicrosoftDocs/biztalk-docs/his/what-is-his.md

  HIS Data Integration solutions and technologies enable direct data access to DB2, Informix and host file systems, plus remote DB2 client access to Microsoft SQL Server.

  SQL Server tools, including Management Studio and Business Intelligence Development Studio, help IT professionals and enterprise developers to deliver data warehouse solutions based on information stored in DB2 databases, Informix databases, and host file systems, for on-line transaction processing and decision-support.
-SharePoint Designer helps IT professionals to integrate DB2 and host file system data with collaboration and business intelligence websites based on SharePoint Server.
-SQL Server PowerPivot Add-in for Excel and SQL Server Reporting Services Report Builder enable self-serve business intelligence for streamlining the integration of data from multiple sources.
-The BizTalk Adapter for DB2 and BizTalk Adapter for Host Files are based on the two HIS ADO.NET providers, offering intuitive wizards to configure the static solicit and response send and receive ports.
+Power BI helps IT professionals to integrate DB2 and host files system data to provide coherent, visually immersive, and interactive insights.

  The Microsoft Service for DRDA (Distributed Relational Database Architecture) is an Application Server (AS) that enables DRDA Application Requester (AR) clients, such as IBM DB2 for z/OS and DB2 for i5/OS, to execute static SQL statements mapped to SQL Server stored procedures.
 The DRDA Service provides host-initiated data integration essential to enterprises during a phased workload migration, or for daily operations in support of remote batch or business intelligence solutions.